jerry-sky/personal-notebook/readme.md

 **The solution is to use Github repositories, just like this one, as the main solution for note-taking.**

 As this flavour of Markdown supports $\LaTeX$ syntax OneNote is redundant as far as taking notes is concerned.
 When it comes to graph drawing or any type of graphical endevor it can be done with OneNote.
-However, if it can be done with e.g. GIMP or any other graphical manipulating software *OneNote should **not** be used*.\
+However, if it can be done with e.g. GIMP or any other graphics program software *OneNote should **not** be used*.\
-An alternative for sketching simple and quick graphs is to use code blocks.
+An alternative for sketching simple and quick graphs is to use `code blocks`.
 Characters such as `\`, `|`, `/` and `_` all can be used as strokes while regular latin alphabet characters as e.g. graph nodes.